Mary Warnock, Baroness Warnock: Early life and education

 Warnock was born Helen Mary Wilson on 14 April 1924 in Winchester, England, and was the youngest of seven children.
 Her mother Ethel was the daughter of the successful banker and financier Felix Schuster.
-Her father Archibald Edward Wilson (1875–1923) was a housemaster and German teacher at Winchester College and died before her birth.
+Her father Archibald Edward Wilson (1875–1923) was a housemaster and German teacher at Winchester College who died from diphtheria seven months before her birth.
 Her mother did not marry again.

 Warnock was brought up by her mother and a nanny.
 She never knew her eldest brother, Malcolm (1907–1969), who had autism and was cared for in a nursing home, spending his last days in a Dorset hospital.
 Another brother died when very young.
 Her other brother, Duncan Wilson (1911–1983), was a British diplomat who became Ambassador to the Soviet Union before taking up an appointment as master of Corpus Christi College, Cambridge.
 When Warnock was seven months old the family moved to Kelso House, a three-floor Victorian house, now the music centre at Peter Symonds College.
 She and her sister Stefana were cared for primarily by the family nanny.
 Warnock was educated as a boarder at St Swithun's School, Winchester, followed by Prior's Field School in the town of Guildford in Surrey.

 Warnock said that when she was a child she was embarrassed by her mother, who looked different from most people, often by wearing long flowing dark red clothes and walking with turned out feet.
 However, when Warnock was about 15 years old, she began to admire her mother's eccentricity and independent thinking.

 The family's inherited wealth offered Warnock a privileged education; starting in 1942 she studied classics at Lady Margaret Hall, Oxford.
 Her studies were interrupted during the war whilst she taught for two years at Sherborne School for Girls in Dorset.
 She returned to Oxford and graduated in 1948.